ray-project/kuberay/README.md

 kubectl apply -k "github.com/ray-project/kuberay/manifests/base?ref=${KUBERAY_VERSION}&timeout=90s"
 ```

-> If you like to try nightly version, use `export KUBERAY_VERSION=master` instead.
-> In 1.19+ Ingress API is now `networking.k8s.io/v1`, it's being used to expose RayCluster Head dashboard(optional) and RayService.
-For Kubernetes version < 1.19, you can still use KubeRay but without Ingress support.
 > Observe that we must use `kubectl create` to install cluster-scoped resources.
-> The corresponding `kubectl apply` command will not work.
+The corresponding `kubectl apply` command will not work.
 See [KubeRay issue #271](https://github.com/ray-project/kuberay/issues/271).

-### Use helm chart
+### Use Helm

 A helm chart is a collection of files that describe a related set of Kubernetes resources.
 It can help users to deploy ray-operator and ray clusters conveniently.
 Please read [kuberay-operator](helm-chart/kuberay-operator/README.md) to deploy an operator and [ray-cluster](helm-chart/ray-cluster/README.md) to deploy a custom cluster.